 To analyze the application dynamically within the IDE, developers have to execute it with Senseo.
 Before starting the application, developers can define which dynamic metrics should be gathered at runtime.
 By default, all packages and classes of the application are dynamically analyzed.
 However, developers can restrict the analysis to specific classes or even methods to reduce the analysis overhead if only specific areas need to be observed.
-As soon as Eclipse receives the raw dynamic data over the socket from MAJOR, Senseo aggregates the received data (for instance, counting how often a method was invoked) and then directly displays the dynamic information.
+Extending the analysis to also cover the standard Java class library is possible too.
+As soon as Eclipse receives dynamic data over the socket from MAJOR, Senseo directly displays the dynamic metrics extracted from the transfered calling context profiles.
 Section 3.2 proposes useful dynamic metrics to gather and Section 3.3 illustrates means to integrate these metrics in Eclipse.
 Usually Senseo aggregates dynamic data over all application runs executed with it, but developers can empty the storage and start afresh.

-3.2.
-Dynamic Metrics
+3.2 Dynamic Metrics